luckmanqasim/Kijiji-Radar/README.md

 ## Introduction

-Kijiji Webscraper is a Python-based web scraping tool designed to extract data from Kijiji, a popular online classifieds platform.
+Kijiji Radar is a Python-based web scraping tool designed to extract data from Kijiji, a popular online classifieds platform.
 It scrapes data related to specific search queries and notifies users of newly posted listings via email.
 This project is a powerful tool for staying up-to-date with the latest listings on Kijiji.

 ## Project description

-Kijiji Webscraper consists of three main components:
+Kijiji Radar consists of three main components:

 1. **Web Scraper:** This component uses the BeautifulSoup library and the Requests library to scrape data from Kijiji search results pages.
 It extracts information such as the name, price, URL, and thumbnail image of listings.